pieroproietti/penguins-eggs/sourceforge/files/ISOS/plastilinux/README.md

 ![owl](https://a.fsdn.com/con/app/proj/penguins-eggs/screenshots/owl.png/245/183)

 # Virtualization
-I have discovered Proxmox VE since version 0.7 and have been using it for many, many years, previously using virtualbox.
-Proxmox VE is based on Debian Bullseye, and allows easy management of remotely manageable virtual machines through an excellent web interface.
+I have discovered Proxmox VE since version 0.7 and have been using it for many, many years.
+Proxmox VE is based on Debian stable, and allows easy management of remotely manageable virtual machines through an excellent web interface.

 Eagle is nothing more than a workstation based on Proxmox VE to which has been added an XFCE GUI, virtual-viewer and spice-vdagent, the result is a system that can be used both as a traditional workstation and as a virtualizer.

-Because Proxmox VE is heavily customized on Debian Bullseye I have not tried so far to rebuild eagle with other distributions, the base should still work.

 ## **eagle**
 xfce4 desktop plus [Proxmox VE](https://www.proxmox.com/en/proxmox-ve), install and configure it with static ip to enjoy KVM and containers virtualization.

+**Note**: There are some new additions in this version:

+* the hostname MUST be eagle, this is forced during installation;
+* the system automatically sets in /etc/hosts the line `eagle x.x.x.x`;
+* during installation the command is used: sudo ssh-keygen -A` to reset the keys;
+* you need to reset the root password, before to be able to access the Proxmox VE management web interface: `sudo passwd`;
+* it would be interesting if some Proxmox VE expert would take over this ISO, which could also be useful for maintenance operations on pre-existing servers, being a complete and functional Proxmox VE system even from live.

 ![eagle](https://a.fsdn.com/con/app/proj/penguins-eggs/screenshots/eagle.png/245/183)